isaac-fengwei-liu/isaac-fengwei-liu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, good to see you here!
 I'm Isaac, a `linguistics` researcher, a `Cog.
 Sc.` student, and an `NLP` novice.
-This June I'll graduate with a BA in Russian from [Shanghai International Studies University](https://en.shisu.edu.cn/) and will move to Ottawa to join the [L-Neuro Lab](https://www.olessiajouravlev.com/) and the [ANIMUS Lab](https://carleton.ca/animus/), with Dr. Jouravlev and Dr. Kelly as my supervisors.
+I've recently graduated with a BA in Russian from [Shanghai International Studies University](https://en.shisu.edu.cn/) and will move to Ottawa in 2025 Fall to join the [L-Neuro Lab](https://www.olessiajouravlev.com/) and the [ANIMUS Lab](https://carleton.ca/animus/), with Dr. Jouravlev and Dr. Kelly as my supervisors.
+I'm currently seeking professional development in this bridging year.

 I'm generally interested in empirical and computational studies of diversity in languages.
 In particular:
 * Language and social diversity: the discursive construction of identities, ideologies, and biases.